solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Parkeria and Loftusia

-In the Philosophical Transactions for 1869 Carpenter and Brady wrote a joint memoir entitled 'Description of _Parkeria_ and _Loftusia_, two gigantic types of Arenaceous Foraminifera,' illustrated by nine plates, _Parkeria_ being described by Carpenter, and _Loftusia_ by Brady.
+In the Philosophical Transactions for 1869 Carpenter and Brady wrote a joint memoir entitled _Description of Parkeria and Loftusia, two gigantic types of Arenaceous Foraminifera_, illustrated by nine plates, _Parkeria_ being described by Carpenter, and _Loftusia_ by Brady.
 Since the memoir was published, various other opinions have been held concerning these types, which have been regarded as porcellanous Foraminifera and as Hydrozoa.

 The structure and pattern are so remarkable that it is not surprising their real nature has been misunderstood.
 It scarcely seems credible that the wonderful lace-like patterns seen in the sections could have been fashioned by purely physical agencies, yet such is the fact.